-Irrigated Crops

-Corn (1605 acres)
+Irrigated Crops Corn (1650 acres)

-Cucumbers, pickling (200 acres)
+Cucumbers, pickling (300 acres)

-Squash, summer (150 acres)
+Squash, summer (300 acres)

 Non-irrigated crops

 Soybeans (500 acres)

-Tobacco, flue cured (295 acres)
+Tobacco, flue cured (300 acres)

-Sweet potatoes (550 acres)
+Sweet potatoes (500 acres)

-Cotton (800 acres)
+Cotton (400 acres)

-Peanuts (400 acres)
+Peanuts (550 acres)

-The past year was very good.
-Strong commodity prices and decent weather meant the farm made the most money since 2013.
-The immediate challenge is escalating input prices and even the availability of some inputs for the 2022 crop.
-For example fertilizer prices are up 80% since last spring.
-Should he buy inputs now if they are available; even at the hugely inflated prices?
+The past year was ugly.
+The weather included both droughts & hurricanes.
+Due to declining commodity prices and poor yields, the farm lost the most money ever.
+The immediate challenge is commodity prices, but input prices are squeezing profit and land rents are rising due to the local "Alpha Dogs."
 Or should he just sit out some crops if he can't pencil in a profit at the current input prices?

-They own 500 acres of land which is valued at \$3,500 per acre.
-The owned tract has 300 acres of good farm land, 100 acres of managed timber with the remainder in woods and buildings.
+They own 600 acres of land which is valued at \$3,500 per acre.
+The owned tract has 400 acres of good farm land, 100 acres of managed timber with the remainder in woods and buildings.
 3,400 acres of crop land are rented.
-The farm owns equipment with a current market value of about \$3.4 million.
-[A list of equipment precedes this narrative.]
+The farm owns equipment with a current market value of about \$4.2 million.
+[A list of equipment follows this narrative.]

 As a result of the trade war with China the Browns had no contracted pounds with China Tobacco for 2018, 2019 and 2020.
 Their tobacco acres fell to 221 acres.
 But in 2021 China Tobacco re-entered the U.S. market.
 In 2021 they had 295 acres of tobacco.
 Even with China back in the market their tobacco acreage is down from 5 years ago which is a real concern since tobacco is still the most profitable crop they grow.
 Sweet potatoes have been good and they've grown their acreage from 300 to 550 acres in the last couple of years which has offset the loss of tobacco pounds.
-They've put down 3 center pivots on owned land and are considering another.
+They've put down4 center pivots on owned land and are considering another.
 The farms they rent have 4 center pivots.
 They'd like to figure out a way to get another center pivot on one of their rented farms.
 John recalls walking the field where the center pivot was located and seeing puddles in some spots, and dry land in others.
 "Strange," he remembers thinking.